simeononsecurity/simeononsecurity.ch/content/articles/the-evolution-of-cryptocurrency_-a-technical-perspective/index.en.md

 ### What are some emerging use cases and applications of cryptocurrency?

 Emerging use cases and applications of cryptocurrency include decentralized finance (DeFi), non-fungible tokens (NFTs), tokenization of assets, cross-border payments, and remittances.
-Additionally, cryptocurrencies are being explored for applications in supply chain management, identity verification, and voting systems.
+Also, cryptocurrencies are being explored for applications in supply chain management, identity verification, and voting systems.